hzget/hzget.github.io/programming/basic/network_concepts.md

 // ...

 // server side
-// Listen announces on the local network address.
-// ln is of type TCPListener
+// ln is of type TCPListener that contains local socket
-ln, err := net.Listen("tcp", ":8080")
+// port 8080 is the service endpoint ln, err := net.Listen("tcp", ":8080")
 if err != nil {
 	// handle error
 }
 for {
 	// conn is of type net.TCPConn that implements
 	// io.Reader and io.Writer
 	conn, err := ln.Accept()
 	if err != nil {
 		// handle error
 	}
-	// open a new goroutine to handle the conn go handleConnection(conn)
+	// open a new goroutine to handle this conn go handleConnection(conn)
 }

 // source code in package net
-// TCPConn is an implementation of the Conn interface for TCP network
-// connections.
 type TCPConn struct {
 	conn
 }